 Caring and Inclusive Counselling for Young People and Adults in the Bath area.

 I am an integrative counsellor, accredited by the Association of Counsellors and Psychotherapists Singapore (APACS) and a registered member of the British Association for Counselling and Psychotherapy (BACP).
-I use a range of therapeutic models in my work including cognitive behavioural therapy (CBT), specialist forms of CBT such as ERP for OCD and CBT-E for eating disorders, as well as IPSRT for Bipolar and Depression, and Person Centred counselling for those looking for a less structured approach.
+I use a range of therapeutic models in my work including cognitive behavioural therapy (CBT), specialist forms of CBT such as ERP for OCD and CBT-E for eating disorders, as well as IPSRT for Depression, and Person Centred counselling for those looking for a less structured approach.
 My experience has been gained at a counselling agency in Singapore, where I worked with teenagers and adults from low income families, an international school in Singapore and in private practice in Bath (UK).
 I have also supported children in a Bath secondary school on site.

 What to do next